My tips to help you pay less for parking your car.

 Use free parking

 Obvious I know, but side roads are often free, even if there are yellow lines – though watch out for restrictions.
 I’ve got the app AppyParking, also a website, which shows where you can park for free and how long.
-However, the app only has the data for 11 towns so it won’t be for everyone.

 Find the cheapest car parks